-In regards to long-term service plan improvements in the next two fiscal years, CCJPA will be continuing the final engineering design of Sacramento to Roseville service expansion project, and the South Bay Connect (formerly Oakland to San Jose Phase 2A) project will be in its environmental and design phase; CCJPA will continue to work in partnership with BART on the initial planning stages for a New Transbay Rail Crossing that includes BART and standard gauge interregional passenger rail services.
+Long-term service plan improvement activities over the next two fiscal years will include the final engineering design of Sacramento to Roseville service expansion project, and the environmental and design phase of the South Bay Connect (formerly Oakland to San Jose Phase 2A) project.
+CCJPA will also continue to work in partnership with BART on the initial planning stages for Link21, a new Transbay rail crossing, that includes BART and standard gauge interregional passenger rail services.

 For railroad infrastructure maintenance and improvements, CCJPA will continue to work with Union Pacific Railroad to maintain railroad right-of-way infrastructure in prime condition to reduce delays and ensure excellent on-time performance [90%+] for Capitol Corridor trains.
 For rolling stock improvements, maintaining and improving onboard bike storage will continue to be a priority, and testing of renewable diesel as an alternative fuel source will present an exciting opportunity to decrease carbon emissions associated with train operations.

-For service amenity improvements, customers can expect to see improvements in the onboard Wi-Fi service in FY 2020-21, and the Passenger Information Display System (PIDS) Modernization project will be in the initial phases of implementation; also, the California Integrated Travel Program, in coordination with the California State Transportation Agency, will be entering an important phase of research and development of core concepts in the next fiscal year, and the beginnings of a pilot program should be clear in FY 2020-21.
+For service amenity improvements, customers can expect to see continual Wi-Fi portal improvements in content and bandwidth.
+CCJPA is partnering with the San Joaquin Joint Powers Authority (SJJPA), the San Joaquin Regional Rail Commission (management agency of the Altamont Corridor Express, or ACE), and the North County Transit District (NCTD) to modernize PIDS across State-supported intercity passenger rail services, with implementation ongoing through calendar year 2022.
+The California Integrated Travel Program, in coordination with the California State Transportation Agency (CalSTA), will be entering a Minimum Viable Project (MVP) phase which is intended during the Fiscal Year to introduce new ticketing options to the public.
+This will require internal Capitol Corridor management and oversight changes, and as experienced by the public, there will be a notable change to ticket sales can proceed.
+CCJPA is presently developing the nature of the MVP and will engage with the public as to the nature of the ticketing change.

 Marketing Strategies.
-The CCJPA's marketing strategies for FY 2020-21 and FY 2021-22 will continue to target specific markets and increase ridership where seating capacity is available by raising awareness of destinations, transit connections, and amenities.
-Over the next two fiscal years, CCJPA will develop partnerships with new destinations, create programs to enhance the overall customer experience, and seek out opportunities to grow ridership via micro-markets.
-Seasonal campaigns are planned to position Capitol Corridor as a distinct regional service brand, and CCJPA will continue to coordinate with local partners and Amtrak on promotions, outreach, and shared marketing collateral.
+The CCJPA's marketing strategies for FY 2020-21 and FY 2021-22 and FY 2022-23 will focus on developing and implementing a comprehensive marketing plan to attract and grow ridership to pre-pandemic levels.
+Over the next two fiscal years, CCJPA will develop renew partnerships with new destinations, create programs to enhance the overall customer experience, and seek out opportunities to grow ridership via micro-markets.
+Seasonal campaigns are planned to position Capitol Corridor as a distinct regional service brand, and CCJPA will continue to coordinate with local partners and Amtrak on promotions, outreach, and shared marketing collateral efforts.

 Action Plan.
-Working with its service partners, the CCJPA continues to achieve annual record performance results for the Capitol Corridor and, as set forth in this ABP, will continue to ensure that Capitol Corridor is a safe, reliable, sustainable and customer-focused service.
 The CCJPA is committed to manage the service to meet or exceed near-term budget projections.
 Promotional programs and campaigns will showcase the Capitol Corridor as the preferred transport alternative in the Northern California Megaregion.
 CCJPA will conduct the planning analysis and cultivate the partnerships and funding opportunities necessary to make incremental as well as longer-term transformational changes to the Capitol Corridor route.